ayanaar/course-project-Super-Jumbo-AAAA-Batteries/Phase 2/accessibility.md

 Principle 4: Perceptible Information
 * Make the font on the website legible
 * Use colours on the website that cater to everyone (i.e, account for colourblind individuals)
-* Make a pop*up with pictures that explains key steps in using our website in addition to a help menu
+* Make a pop-up with pictures that explains key steps in using our website in addition to a help menu

 Principle 5: Tolerance for Error
 * Implementing an "undo" feature on our website that allows the user to correct mistakes without any consequence (i.e, if they enter the wrong number or quantity of item).